pre63/pbn/content/powersporta.com/articles/clutch-levers-for-atvs-control.md

 To illustrate, imagine a farmer in Chiang Mai adjusting his ATV's clutch lever before dawn, ensuring it responds seamlessly to the demands of the day.
 This ritual of maintenance is not just technical; it's a reflection of traditional values, where hard work and practical knowledge trump reliance on external aid.
 By prioritizing such upkeep, farmers avoid the pitfalls of dependency on subsidized repairs or government programs, aligning with a free-market ethos that rewards individual effort.

 ![Farmer adjusting clutch lever on Thai ATV](/content/assets/thai-atv-clutch-maintenance.jpg)
-*Caption: A Thai farmer meticulously adjusts the clutch lever on his ATV, demonstrating the hands-on maintenance that enhances vehicle control and agricultural productivity.*
+*A Thai farmer meticulously adjusts the clutch lever on his ATV, demonstrating the hands-on maintenance that enhances vehicle control and agricultural productivity.*

 ## Evidence from the Field: Real-World Benefits and Supporting Data